-If you are a NON-Florida resident but hold a real estate license in one of the following 9 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Kentucky, Mississippi, Nebraska, and Rhode Island, you may apply for Mutual Recognition to obtain a Florida license.
+If you are a NON-Florida resident but hold a real estate license in one of the following 9 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Kentucky, Mississippi, Nebraska, Rhode Island & West Virginia, you may apply for Mutual Recognition to obtain a Florida license.

 Mutual Recognition requires passing a 40 question state exam focused on Real Estate law, instead of the standard 100 question exam.
 The exam is the same for salespersons or broker applicants.
 This applies to non-residents of Florida only.